Documentation / Shared Topics

 Create Multiple Conversations

 Setup: 1.
-Create shared topic "My Web Application" 2.
-Create conversations: - "Backend API Development" - "Frontend React UI" - "Database Design" - "Testing & QA" 3.
+Create shared topic "Q4 Market Research" 2.
+Create conversations: - "Data Collection" - "Analysis" - "Report Writing" - "Presentation" 3.
 Enable shared topic in each conversation 4.
-Select "My Web Application" from dropdown
+Select "Q4 Market Research" from dropdown

-Result: All conversations now work in ~/SAM/My Web Application/
+Result: All conversations now work in ~/SAM/Q4 Market Research/

 Real-World Examples